ashrafzul17/Threat-Modelling-DevSecOps-Project/Application Summary/Data Flow Diagram.md

+# Data Flow Diagram

-The Data Flow Diagram is used to highlight any key critical areas of the application that will be targeted by a likely attacker.
-Confirm the accuracy of the DFD with engineering teams during the workshop.
+- The Data Flow Diagram is used to highlight any key critical areas of the application that will be targeted by a likely attacker.

+- In the workshop, during discussion with engineering teams its important to ensure a shared understanding of potential attack vectors

 ```mermaid